Skip to content

 5. Use Keywords in the Title Headers

 If someone is skimming your blog post, they will move from the main title to the headers of the content.
-Note it’s good to use H2, H3, H4, etc. for the header text.
+Note using H2, H3, H4, etc. for the header text is good.
 Based on the same points we made in Step 4, you will want your keywords and keyword variations (LSI Keywords) to appear throughout the post’s headers.

 Not every header needs to contain a variation of the keyword, especially if it doesn’t flow naturally.
 While you want your keyword to appear on the page, it doesn’t benefit you if inserting the keyword makes it awkward or difficult to read.